Doss (musician)

-Doss (born 1990) is an American singer, songwriter, record producer, and DJ from New York City.
+Doss (born 1990) is an American musician, singer, songwriter, record producer, and DJ from New York City.

 Career

 Doss began releasing music under her stage name in 2012 with a remix of the song "& It Was U" by How to Dress Well, as well as a remix of Wildarms' "Full Hearts" in 2013.
 After signing to Acéphale Records in 2014, Doss released her eponymous debut EP, which received critical acclaim among online music publications.
 The single release of "The Way I Feel" from the EP featured four new remixes from Recycle Culture, Ana Caprix, and PC Music act Life Sim.

 Doss took a hiatus from releasing original music until 2021, returning with the song "Puppy" as the lead single of her second EP 4 New Hit Songs.
-The EP landed on numerous "Beat Of" end of the year lists.
+The EP landed on numerous "Best Of" end of the year lists.
 Doss also contributed to Lady Gaga's third remix album Dawn of Chromatica with a remix of "Enigma".
 In November 2021, she released a Spotify-exclusive song titled "Cherry" with vocal contributions from Cecilia Gault.

 In 2022, Doss released a new song titled "Jumpin".
 In October of the same year, she released an accompanying remix EP to 4 New Hit Songs, featuring contributions from Rye Rye, Hudson Mohawke, and Plush.